Complementarity of gravitational wave analyses and di-Higgs production in the exploration of the Electroweak Phase Transition dynamics in the RxSM: Collider analysis

 In this section, we investigate the possibility of probing scenarios with a SFOEWPT at future colliders such as the HL-LHC and future $e^+e^-$ colliders, as well as the complementarity with a GW analysis with data from the future GW observatory LISA.
 For consistency with the analysis of the EWPT dynamics and GW production in the previous sections, we also include one-loop corrections to the trilinear scalar couplings involved in di-Higgs production in the RxSM, following Ref.~\cite{Braathen:2025qxf}.
 To compute the loop corrections, we perform complete one-loop diagrammatic calculations of both $\lambda_{hhh}$ and $\lambda_{hhH}$, employing the public code \texttt{anyH3}~\cite{Bahl:2023eau,anyHH} using the full on-shell (OS) scheme defined in Ref.~\cite{Braathen:2025qxf}.

 Here we have to comment on the different choices of renormalisation schemes for the calculation of the EWPT and the collider analyses.
 The scheme implemented in \texttt{BSMPT}~\cite{Basler:2018cwe,Basler:2020nrq,Basler:2024aaf}, often referred to as ``OS-like'', serves to maintain at the one-loop level the same location of the EW minimum and curvature of the potential around it.
-It however retains a significant renormalisation scale dependence, unlike the full OS scheme of \citere{Braathen:2025qxf} employed in our collider analysis (this can be understood from the number of OS conditions that are actually imposed).
+It however retains a significant renormalisation scale dependence, unlike the full OS scheme of \citere{Braathen:2025qxf} employed in our collider analysis (this can be understood from the number of OS conditions that are actually imposed\footnote{To make the counting explicit: on the one hand, the scheme of \texttt{BSMPT} defines five ``OS-like'' conditions, two for one-point functions and three for two-point functions as can be seen from \cref{eq:BSMPTscheme_1pt,eq:BSMPTscheme_2pt}.
+As the RxSM scalar sector contains eight parameters to renormalise --- namely $t_\phi$, $t_S$, $m_h$, $m_H$, $\alpha$, $v$, $\kappa_S$, $\kappa_{SH}$ (while $v_S$ does not require a UV-divergent counterterm as it does not run~\cite{Sperling:2013eva,Braathen:2025qxf}) --- the scheme from \texttt{BSMPT} does not have enough conditions to renormalise all parameters OS.
+On the other hand, the full OS scheme of \citere{Braathen:2025qxf} provides eight OS conditions: two (three) from scalar one-point (two-point) functions, one for the standard OS renormalisation of the EW VEV, and two additional conditions are defined in terms of scalar three-point functions.
+All renormalisation scale dependences can therefore be compensated with this scheme.}).
 For the four representative benchmark points of \cref{bps} (discussed below), we have extracted the values of the trilinear scalar couplings computed with \texttt{BSMPT} and estimated the corresponding theoretical uncertainty by varying the renormalisation from $m_H/2$ to $2m_H$.
 We have found that, for the same points, the trilinear scalar couplings calculated using the full OS scheme of \citere{Braathen:2025qxf} always lie inside the $1\sigma$ uncertainty band from the \texttt{BSMPT} results.
 In other words, the difference between the two schemes is within the renormalisation scale dependence of the \texttt{BSMPT} predictions.
 This result justifies skipping the cumbersome step of performing a parameter conversion between the two schemes, when going from the EWPT study to the collider analysis.
 It should be noted that the dependence on the renormalisation scale $Q$ does of course affect the results for the dynamics of the EWPT.
 However, it was shown in Ref.~\cite{Lewicki:2024xan} that even after improving the calculation of the effective potential to reduce the $Q$ dependence, the phenomenological results in terms of GW productions remain, although potentially shifted in the parameter space of the model.
 Keeping this observation in mind, we emphasise that our work is meant to be a proof of concept for the opportunity of probing SFOEWPT scenarios using the complementarity of GW signals and collider searches.